Follow The Safe Mac on Twitter to stay advised of the latest Mac security news!

 If all devices have the problem, but only on one specific network, then the problem is related to a problem with that network.
 This could also be a DNS poisoning issue, which would again be fixed by changing your DNS server settings (see Domain name server issues).
 However, it could also be an issue with the wireless router managing the network.
 See Wireless router issues for how to approach that problem.
 It could also simply be a perfectly normal effect of using a free wireless network.
 You can complain to the owner of that network, though there are no guarantees that doing so will have positive results.

 If the problem only affects your Mac, and affects it on all networks you try, then the problem has to be with your Mac itself.
-The most likely possibility is that you have some kind of junk software installed that is causing the problem (see Browser plug-in issues).
+The most likely possibility is that you have some kind of junk software installed that is causing the problem (see Adware issues).
+You could also simply be suffering from modern browsers’ tendency to re-load all pages that were open when you quit (see Last session issues).
 It’s also possible that the issue is caused by the DNS server settings on your computer, so you can try changing those settings (see Domain name server issues).
 Very unlikely, though still possible, is that something has screwed up your hosts file settings (see Hosts file issues).
 Both of the latter would cause redirects only, not ads being injected into legit pages.

 Domain name server issues